 - 1. Each first place winner receives an award. - 2.
 Plaques may be replaced with an item of like value that would better represent & advertise WSH to the general public. - 3.
 A-System ribbons are awarded to 8 places for Junior Exhibitor classes and to 5 places for all other awards.
 A- & B-Systems combined will be awarded to 8 placings. - 4.
-B-System ribbons are awarded to 8 places for all awards. - 5.
+B-System ribbons or collective plaque recognition will be awarded to 8 placings for all awards. - 5.
 All ties are placed and the following placing is not skipped.